animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 ### Applications

-Now, coming to the good part, how do we consume what we have made so far!
+Now, coming to the good part, how do we consume what we have made so far?
 For the purpose of this, we are going to explore two ways in which we could probably consume it.

 #### Conventional

 In the conventional style, we will be looking at migrating the database directly from the code (we could still use this way of segregation).
-To begin with, we add reference to the development or release version of the migrations, how so ever we wish to continue on the project as shown in the image below as well.
+To begin with, we add a reference to the development or release version of the migrations, how so ever we wish to continue on the project as shown in the image below as well.

 {% include figure image_path="/assets/images/posts/2022-04-02/AppWithMigration.jpg" alt="Application Project Structure" caption="Application project with migrations" %}

-Now, is the time to work our magic with the code in `Program.cs`, where it would look something like:
+Now, is the time to work our magic with the code in `Program.cs`, where it would look something like this:

 ```cs
 var connectionString = "Server=localhost;Initial Catalog=HogwartsDb;Integrated Security=True;";